 Born to Perform is a four-year old and ongoing photography project shot in India and overseas.
 It features portraits of some of the world’s finest and most inspiring performing artists who happened to be physically challenged.
-The project focuses on an aspect of disability that is largely ignored by media, policymakers, activists and even members of the divyang community – right to cultural resources.
 When it comes to the issue of empowering the disabled, issues of education and livelihood rightfully occupy center stage.
-However, true inclusion can only happen when members of the community also enjoy equal access to all cultural resources.
+However, true inclusion can only happen when the differently abled also enjoy equal access to all cultural resources.
 This means not only being able to witness and enjoy artistic and cultural activities but also the opportunity to participate in the making of art and culture.

 Vijay S. Jodha